November 7, 2024

 Addressing Climate Impact on Cocoa Farming

-In the Global South — where agriculture sustains rural communities — farmers face daunting challenges, from limited access to technology to the impacts of climate change.
+In the Global South—where agriculture sustains rural communities—farmers face daunting challenges, from limited access to technology to the impacts of climate change.
 These issues are especially severe for cocoa farmers in Ghana, whose livelihoods depend on the success of their crops.

 Despite its promise, solar irrigation has yet to be widely adopted among smallholder cocoa farmers.
-High upfront costs and limited access to credit have prevented many farmers from implementing this sustainable solution.
+High upfront costs and limited access to credit have prevented many from implementing this sustainable solution.

-Recognizing this challenge, the International Water Management Institute (IWMI) — through the CGIAR’s Excellence in Agronomy Initiative (EiA) — has developed innovative financing options to make solar irrigation accessible to more farmers.
+Recognizing this challenge, the International Water Management Institute (IWMI)—through the CGIAR’s Excellence in Agronomy Initiative (EiA)—has developed innovative financing options to make solar irrigation more accessible to farmers.

 Pioneering Financing Models for Solar Irrigation

-Pearl Nkrumah, executive director of Access Bank Plc, highlighted the importance of this initiative, stating, “At Access Bank Plc, we deeply value the pivotal role cocoa farmers hold in Ghana’s economy and are mindful of the climate challenges that impact their work.
+Pearl Nkrumah, executive director of Access Bank Plc, highlighted the importance of this initiative: “At Access Bank Plc, we deeply value the pivotal role cocoa farmers hold in Ghana’s economy and are mindful of the climate challenges that impact their work.
 Through flexible, low-interest loans for solar irrigation equipment, we aim to boost productivity, strengthen resilience, and uplift livelihoods.”

 Group Ownership Models: Empowering Cocoa Farmers

-More Ghana Solar News
+Ghana Solar News

 {"email":"Email address invalid","url":"Website address invalid","required":"Required field missing"}